 - 1/4 teaspoon sea salt

-- 2 cups mozzarella cheese -- grated , divided into 1 cup measurements
+- 2 1/2 cups mozzarella cheese , grated, divided

-- 1/4 cup fresh parsley -- finely chopped
+- 1/4 cup fresh parsley — finely chopped , finely chopped

 Instructions

-- Preheat oven to 375° Prepare pasta according to package directions, adding 2-3 teaspoons of salt to the cooking water; drain and rinse with cold water.
+- Heat the oven to 375°F. Prepare the pasta according to the package directions, adding 2-3 tablespoons of salt to the cooking water.
+Cook the pasta shells 1-2 minutes short of the package directions.
+Drain and rinse with cold water.

-- In medium bowl, blend Ricotta, eggs, nutmeg, salt, and pepper until well mixed.
-Stir in parmesan and mozzarella cheeses until combined.
-Fold in parsley and chopped spinach with onions and garlic.
+- In a medium bowl, mix the ricotta, eggs, nutmeg, salt, and pepper until well combined.
+Stir in a little more than half of the parmesan and mozzarella cheese (the rest of the cheese will go on top).
+Fold in the parsley and chopped spinach.

-- Put cheese mixture in a resealable plastic bag (quart size may be easier to handle).
-Cut one bottom corner of the bag to create a quarter sized whole.
-Place corner of bag into the opening of the pasta shells and squeeze bag to fill pasta.
-(At this point the recipe can be frozen.)
+- Spoon the cheese mixture into the shells—OR—transfer the cheese mixture to a zip-type plastic bag (quart size may be easier to handle).
+Use scissors to cut off one bottom corner of the bag to create a quarter-sized whole.
+Press the cheese toward the whole and pipe the filling into the opening of the pasta shells by squeezing the bag to fill the pasta.
+(At this point, the recipe can be frozen.)

 Jill says